kayser17/web-deployment-with-docker-kubernetes/README.md

 External access is provided through a `productpage` service, which exposes a public IP.

-Reference YAML files are located under the `platform/kube/` directory.
+Reference YAML files are located under platform/kube/.

 ---
 ## ⚠️ Disclaimer